ShivRaiGithub/pegasus/README.md

   Restart the app and make sure `src/main/preload.ts` is built correctly via `npm run build`.

 > NOTE: The app was built and tested mostly on WSL (Linux environment).
-It might have issues on Windows and iOS
+It was tested on windows too up to an extent, but not on iOS.